 - Facilitate the implementation of practical solutions to the challenges associated with outbreaks of infectious diseases.

 - Increase the impact of research developed in low and low-middle income countries in the regions where it has been developed.

 - Build infectious diseases capacity in low and low-middle income countries.

 - Stimulate science for the global good.

 The Society is a non-profit, apolitical and transparent organization open to all individuals interested in infectious diseases.

-The International Society for Infectious Diseases brings together a network of over 80,000 individuals from around the world who share a collective belief that infectious diseases cross all national and regional boundaries and that long-term effective solutions require international scientific exchange and cooperation.
+The International Society for Infectious Diseases brings together a network of individuals from around the world who share a collective belief that infectious diseases cross all national and regional boundaries and that long-term effective solutions require international scientific exchange and cooperation.

 ISID and its members are dedicated to developing partnerships and programs that facilitate the development of innovative solutions to infectious disease challenges around the globe, enabled by an effective and inclusive governance model.

 The International Society for Infectious Diseases was created in 1986 by a merger between the International Congress on Infectious Diseases and The International Federation on Infectious and Parasitic Diseases.

 The Congress had been established in 1983 as a scientific assembly for the exchange of research and clinical information in infectious diseases open to any interested individual.
 An ad-hoc Executive Committee for the Congress initiated discussions with the IFIPD that culminated in the 1986 merger of these two organizations.
 The 1st ISID Congress organized by the newly created Society was held in Rio de Janeiro in 1988.